 World Class Faculty

 When you study at HKUST, you learn from the best.
 All of our faculties are doctorate holders, coming from leading institutions around the globe, and regularly receive international awards in recognition of their groundbreaking research.
 Inspired by how the faculty members maximize their potentials, HKUST students follow their footsteps and extend the University's reputation with successful careers around the world.

-The HKUST education is designed to help students explore the abundant possibilities.
+The HKUST education is designed to help students capture the infinite possibilities in them.
 The curriculum is structured to help them thrive and maximize their potential.

 Students are offered the flexibility to enter a major program either at the point of admission or select one after two or three semesters.